Averyzhang761/Voyce_Project_Website/README.md

 ```
 git checkout <your branch>
 ```
+If you got the error, commit your branch first.
+Then try git checkout again

-Up to date with the origin
+Up to date with the origin master
 ```
-git fetch
+git pull origin master
-git rebase origin/master
 ```